Dryer Vent Cleaning

 There are many signs that you may need a dryer vent cleaning.
 Due to trapped heat, your clothes can come out of the dryer extremely hot.
 Also, a clogged dryer vent also causes lint to be trapped, which in turn makes your clothes smelly.
 Another tell-tale sign that your dryer vent should be cleaned is if your clothes come out wet!
 Nobody wants to run their dryer more than necessary, but unfortunately this happens often due to a clogged or damaged dryer duct.

-Shoreline CT Dryer Vents is happy to provide our services throughout the Connecticut Shoreline.
-Our areas of service include Clinton, Killingworth, Westbrook, Old Saybrook, Guilford, Madison, East Lyme, and Old Lyme.
+Shoreline Dryer Vent Services is happy to provide our services throughout the Connecticut Shoreline.
+Our areas of service include Clinton, Killingworth, Westbrook, Old Saybrook, Guilford, Madison, East Lyme, Old Lyme, New London, Groton, Branford, Stonington, and Waterford.
 Dave, our dryer vent cleaner, is a resident along the shoreline as well and takes pride in serving this wonderful area.

 $25 Discount Upon Completion!